mr-wellick/react-d3-ggplot/README.md

                 <Rects
                     data={ data }                       // Pass in the data first aes={ ["experience", "pay"] }       // Pass in an array cotaining two string values.
-The first entry must be your x-value and the second entry must be your your y-value scaleTypes={ ["linear", "linear"] } // Pass in an array container two string values.
+The first entry must be your x-value and the second entry must be your your y-value scaleTypes={ ["linear", "linear"] } // Pass in an array containing two string values.
 The first entry must be the scaleType of your XAxis and the second value must be the scaleType of your YAxis dimensions={ dimensions }           // Pass in the dimensions if your graph />
             </svg>